What are mental health problems?

 - Contacting specialist organisations such as YoungMinds, MindOut or No Panic

-Many people recover from mental health problems.
+Many people recover from mental health problems – they come and go.
 Recovery is a journey, and will often require you to find ways to adjust your life to deal with your problems as they arise.
-Though your symptoms may rear their head again every now and then, you’ll be able to get control with the self-care and treatment options that you’ve found work best for you.
+Though your symptoms may reappear one day, you’ll be able to get control with the self-care and treatment options that you’ve found work best for you.